 In addition to the changes to due dates for partnership and corporate federal tax returns, Congress changed the filing due dates for certain information returns including Forms W-2 and Reports of Foreign Bank and Financial Accounts (FBAR).
 Employers must now file Forms W-2 with the Social Security Administration by January 31, the same deadline for issuing the forms to employees.
 Additionally, while an employer may request a 30-day extension to file Forms W-2 with the IRS, these extensions are no longer automatic, and the IRS will grant the extension only in extraordinary circumstances or catastrophe.

 Congress also changed the federal filing dates for individuals and businesses that are required to make Foreign Bank and Financial Accounts filings (FBARs).
-Generally, any individual or entity (including single member LLCs) that own or has signatory authority over foreign accounts that in an amount exceeding $10,000 must electronically file an FBAR.
-Unlike any other federal tax form, the due date for these returns was previously June 30 and taxpayers were not able to get an extension to file.
-Now, the due date for filing the FBAR is April 15 and taxpayers can get a six-month extension.
+Generally, any individual or entity (including single member LLCs) that owns or has signatory authority over foreign accounts in an amount exceeding $10,000 must electronically file an FBAR.
+Unlike any other federal tax form, the due date for these returns was previously June 30, and taxpayers were not able to get an extension to file.
+Now, the due date for filing the FBAR is April 15, and taxpayers can get a six-month extension.

 The Surface Transportation and Veterans Health Care Choice Improvement Act of 2015, P.L.
 114-41 and the Protecting Americans From Tax Hikes (PATH) Act of 2015, P.L.
 114-113.

 In 2017, the due date for filing Form 1040 is actually April 18 as April 15 is a Saturday and April 17 is an official holiday in the District of Columbia.

 If the partner was a corporation, the corporation could receive the K-1 a month after the normal due date for filing the corporation’s income tax return.